mthiebaux/JSNtemplate/README.md

 The testing page runs several test requests on initialization specified in client.js:client_app_init(), and the results from the server are written to the output text field.
 Some results also appear in your browser's JavaScript Console.

-You can also run similar tests directly by adding URL parameters, and see how the server parses the arguments in the command console:
+You can run similar tests directly by adding URL parameters, and see how the server reports parsed arguments in the command terminal:

 ```
 localhost:8080/api